Menu

 Monthly GAP Sessions (Generations at Play)

-On Monday 3rd July, 14 very excited Year 1 pupils joined me for our monthly GAP (Generations at Play) session in the chapel.
+For this monthly session, Year 1 pupils joined me for our monthly GAP (Generations at Play) session in the chapel.
 Across the year, each year group gets to lead these sessions twice.
 During the session, children played traditional board games with members of the village older generation.
 For many of the people joining us, this is one of the highlights of their month.
 It is always a joy to see everyone chatting away, with big smiles on their faces, or laughing at a shared tale.
 Part-way through, conversations continued over cups of tea, hot chocolate and a homemade cake/biscuit.
 To round off the session, the children buddied up with their ‘new friends’ for a game of bingo.
 The children are always excited to take part in GAP sessions and the personal development I see from them is huge.

 Whole School Afternoon at Greys Farm